MAKE MOST OF THE KNOWLEDGE NETWORK, JOIN ACADEMIC RESEARCH FOUNDATION

 BY : Amir T. Payandeh-Najafabadi & Ali Panahi-Bazaz

-Journal of Econometrics and Statistics, Year:2022, Vol.2 (1), PP.91-112
+Journal of Econometrics and Statistics, Year: 2022, Vol.2 (1), PP.91-112

-Received:12 February 2022 | Revised:10 March 2022 | Accepted :26 March 2022 | Publication:30 June 2022
+Received: 12 February 2022 | Revised: 10 March 2022 | Accepted : 26 March 2022 | Publication: 30 June 2022

 A reinsurance contract should address the conflicting interests of the insurer and reinsurer.
 Most of the existing optimal reinsurance contracts only consider the interests of one party.
 This article combines the proportional and stop-loss reinsurance contracts and introduces a new reinsurance contract called proportional-stop-loss reinsurance.
-Using the balanced loss function, unknown parameters
+Using the balanced loss function, unknown parameters of the proportional-stop-loss reinsurance have been estimated such that the expected surplus for both the insurer and reinsurer are maximized.
+Several characteristics for the new reinsurance are provided.

 Keywords: Proportional reinsurance; Stop-loss reinsurance; Expected utility; Bayesian approach; Balanced loss function.